-(a) The Chief Procurement Officer (CPO) is the approval authority for the compelling reason determination under FAR 9.405(a), (d)(2), and (d)(3).
-The contracting officer shall submit the compelling reason determination [see format at HSAR 3001.7, Determinations and Findings (D&F)] to the Component Head of the Contracting Activity (HCA).
-The compelling reason determination shall include a legal sufficiency review by the cognizant Component Legal Counsel.
-If the HCA concurs, the compelling reason determination (D&F) shall be submitted through the OCPO Director, Oversight & Strategic Support Division via PROCUREMENTSUPPORT@hq.dhs.gov to the CPO for approval.
-Consideration should only be given to making award in emergency circumstances where only the debarred or suspended contractor is able to provide the supplies or services in a timely manner or where national security is an overriding consideration.
+(a) The Chief Procurement Officer (CPO) shall approve the compelling reason determination under FAR 9.405(a), (d)(2), and (d)(3).
+This authority is not delegable below the Deputy Chief Procurement Officer (DCPO).
+The contracting officer shall submit the compelling reason determination to the Component HCA [See format at HSAR 3001.7, Determinations and Findings (D&F)].
+The compelling reason determination shall include a legal sufficiency review by the responsible Component Legal Counsel.
+If the HCA concurs, the compelling reason determination shall be submitted through the OCPO Director, Oversight & Strategic Support Division via PROCUREMENTSUPPORT@hq.dhs.gov to the CPO for approval.
+The CPO will then promptly forward the compelling reason determination to the SDO.
+Award to the debarred or suspended contractor shall be considered only in those emergency circumstances in which the contractor is able to timely provide the supplies or services or when national security is an overriding consideration.